 While each state may have different requirements regarding your LSV, there are a few things you can plan on doing regardless of location.

-Then, an application for registration and title, or an RMV1 form, should be completed at your local RMV office.
+Get Registered: Then, an application for registration and title, or an RMV1 form, should be completed.
 Registration, title fees and applicable tax are paid directly to your RMV office.

 In most states, the following documentation is required to process your registration and title:

-Once you've made sure your LSV is properly registered, contact your insurance agent to discuss insurance options.
-You'll want to make sure your LSV is covered by a policy that includes Personal Injury Protection and Property Damage Liability coverage at a minimum
+Get Insurance: Once you've made sure your LSV is properly registered, contact your insurance agent to discuss insurance options.
+You'll want to make sure your LSV is covered by a policy that includes Personal Injury Protection and Property Damage Liability coverage at a minimum.

 What is the process for making my LSV legal for public road use?